QueraTeam/talks/presentations/12 Factor App/content.md

 ## The Factors

 ---
-1.Codebase
+1. Codebase
   - One Codebase Many Deploys

-2.Dependencies
+2. Dependencies
   - Explicitly Declare and Isolate

-3.Config
+3. Config
   -  Store in The Environment

-4.Backing Services
+4. Backing Services
   - As Attached Resources

-5.Build Release Run
+5. Build Release Run
   - Strictly Separate Build & Run Stages

 ---

-6.Processes
+6. Processes
   - Execute The App As One or More Stateless Processes

-7.Port Binding
+7. Port Binding
   - Export Services Via Port Binding

-8.Concurrency
+8. Concurrency
   - Scale Out Via The Process Model

-9.Disposability
+9. Disposability
   - Maximise Robustness With Fast Startup And Graceful Shutdown

-10.Dev Prod Parity
+10. Dev Prod Parity
   - Keep Development,Staging And Production As Similar As Possible

 ---

-11.Logs
+11. Logs
   - Treat Logs As Event Streams

-12.Admin Processes
+12. Admin Processes
   - Run Management Tasks As One-Off Processes